jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/command_cheatsheet.md

 - [Here](https://gitlab.com/slackermedia/bashcrawl) is a game that helps you build up your Linux muscle memory! <br>

-# Accessing Packages with Conda
+# Running Environments with Conda

 Conda runs "environments" are essentially directories with isolated software packages.
 Each user must configure the shared conda to be able to run it from their node on the cluster, and eventually setup different conda environments to run different protein design softwares.